NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

                   snapshot-bdce9310-9698-4b37-9f9b-d1d802e44f17
                                                            140KB     0%    0%
 ```
-## Clone the MySQL data to a new storage persistent volume
+## Clone the MySQL data to a new persistent volume
 Now that you have a snapshot of the data, you can use it to create a read/write version
 of it.
 This can be used as a new storage volume for another mysql database.
 This operation
 creates a new FlexClone volume in FSx for ONTAP.
 Note that initially a FlexClone volume